snirkap/stand_il_website/README.md

 9. **Amazon CloudWatch**:
    - CloudWatch is used for monitoring and logging various metrics related to the system's behavior.
 Metrics are recorded for button clicks, providing insights into user interaction with the website.
 Additionally, a dashboard is created in CloudWatch to visualize and analyze these metrics over time.

+10. **SNS**:
+   - SNS (Simple Notification Service) is used to notified me by email every time the user leaves his details.

 ### Prerequisites:
 * AWS Account with access to API Gateway, Lambda Functions, S3, and Amazon CloudWatch
 * Terraform installed on your local machine